quintanw891/OptionPricingTool/README.md

 # OptionPricingTool
 Streams current market data to generate stock option prices based on user defined volatility.
-Great for identifying under or overvalued options.
+Great for identifying hedging opportunities in under or overvalued options.